motoq/vse/README.md

 designed to aid in building and propagating vehicle models.
 A model is typically a system of differential equations and propagation generally means integrating this system over time.
-The library also contains utilities to display the model state in a Java3D environment (multiple models can be loaded at once).
+The library also contains utilities to display the model states in a Java3D environment.

-Most of the library package names are a tip of the hat to a powerful modeling and simulation language developed by many people I have a great deal of respect for.
-Also, we all know deciding on names is the hardest part of writing code - why not stick with conventions that are more than 50 years old.
+Many of the library package names were chosen as a tip of the hat to a powerful modeling and simulation language that has been in use for more than 50 years.

 c0ntm - Control Modeling
 ```